Taslim Martin: Biography

 Taslim Martin was born in 1962 in London, England, to a father originally from Nigeria and a mother from St Lucia.
-He studied carpentry and joinery at Southend College of Art and Technology, earning a City and Guilds certificate in 1981.
+Martin studied carpentry and joinery at Southend College of Art and Technology, earning a City and Guilds certificate in 1981.
 He worked as a carpenter for ten years.
-He went on to attend art schools in Cardiff and then at the Royal College of Art in London (1996–98), awarded the Sir Eduardo Paolozzi Travel Scholarship that enabled him to travel to Nigeria and to undertake research into West African sculpture.
+He went on to attend art schools in Cardiff and then at the Royal College of Art in London (1996–98), being awarded the Sir Eduardo Paolozzi Travel Scholarship that enabled him to travel to Nigeria and to undertake research into West African sculpture.
 After graduating, he spent two years as artist-in-residence at South Hill Park arts centre, Berkshire, which culminated in a solo exhibition in 2000.

 His work has since been widely shown, both in the United Kingdom and internationally; he has been engaged in gallery exhibitions, public art commissions and teaching, with his output ranging from portrait sculpture to public art and design.
 He has said: "From concept to realisation; the designing and making of public art sculptures presents all kinds of interesting challenges, an important part of my job is project management, sourcing materials and services, and presenting to clients, be that a steering group or the local community."

 Among notable exhibitions featuring his work have been Mixed Belongings at the Crafts Council in 2005, Contemporary Primitive at the 198 Gallery in 2007, and Taslim Martin: Disparate Nature in 2010.

 His sculpture Blue Earth 1807–2007 was installed in the African Worlds Gallery at the Horniman Museum in 2007, in commemoration of the bicentenary of the Slave Trade Act 1807.
 Among his other public art is Twins, commissioned by Lambeth Council and installed in Brixton in August 2016, as well as a number of sculptures across the UK, including in Bracknell, Tottenham, Birmingham, Cambridge and Milton Keynes.